 For example, a doctor or GP might misdiagnose your condition, or they may write you a prescription for antibiotics that contains an ingredient you’re allergic to, or something that’s incompatible with another medication you’re taking.

-Chemists are responsible for dispensing your medication according to the prescription from your doctor.
+Pharmacists are usually responsible for dispensing your medication according to the prescription from your doctor.
 They must make sure not only to give you the correct product, but also the right dosage and instructions on how to take it.
+If they fail to do so, and you fall ill as a result, you could make a claim for compensation.

 The National Health Service (NHS) is responsible for the majority of health care in the UK.
 This means when you receive poor treatment from NHS staff, it can feel even more frustrating.